 PICO is a mnemonic used to describe the four elements of a good clinical foreground question:

-P = Population/Problem - How would I describe the problem or a group of patients similar to mine?
+P = Population/Patient/Problem - How would I describe the problem or a group of patients similar to mine?

 I = Intervention - What main intervention, prognostic factor or exposure am I considering?